AdityaNarayan29/masstCampus/MVP.md

 - Maintain **documentation** for every module → critical for team handover and scaling

 > **Migration Best Practice:**
 Prepare migration templates and scripts early, and test with real school data.
 Clean, validate, and back up all data before migration.
-Train users and provide ongoing support for smooth adoption [[46]].
+Train users and provide ongoing support for smooth adoption.

 ---